-We leave it to you, dear reader, to figure out what made your Curmudgeon think of that line.
-It comes from Lawrence of Arabia, in the scene where those memorable words were spoken by the sheikh of the Huwaytat Bedouin warriors, Auda abu Tayi (Anthony Quinn) to Colonel Harry Brighton (Anthony Quayle).
+The red text comes from Lawrence of Arabia, in the scene where those memorable words were spoken by the sheikh of the Huwaytat Bedouin warriors, Auda abu Tayi (Anthony Quinn) to Colonel Harry Brighton (Anthony Quayle).
+We’ll leave it to you, dear reader, to figure out what made your Curmudgeon think of that line.

 As we reported last night, in Tennessee Creationism Bill Not Signed, Not Vetoed, Tennessee has enacted an anti-science, anti-evolution, pro-creationism piece of legislative insanity that was literally drafted by the neo-theocrats at the Discovery Institute‘s creationist public relations and lobbying operation, the Center for Science and Culture (a/k/a the Discoveroids, a/k/a the cdesign proponentsists).

 This masterpiece of mindlessness is now law due to the cowardly inaction of Bill Haslam, a flaming idiot who is the Governor of Tennessee, a state with a long and tragic history of creationism.
 Tennessee is the home of Bryan College in Dayton Tennessee — site of the Scopes Trial.
 The college is named after William Jennings Bryan — the great blowhard.

 As H. L. Mencken said in The Baltimore Evening Sun, July 14, 1925:

 The Legislature of Tennessee, like the Legislature of every other American state, is made up of cheap job-seekers and ignoramuses.
 The Governor of the State is a politician ten times cheaper and trashier.
 It is vain to look for relief from such men.
 If the State is to be saved at all, it must be saved by the courts.